reimagined/resolve/docs/authentication-and-authorization.md

 ```
 <!-- prettier-ignore-end -->

 The specified file should export an array.
-Each item of this array defines a strategy by providing a strategy constructor function along with a set of strategy options.
+Each item in this array defines a strategy by providing a strategy constructor function along with a set of strategy options.
 You can define strategies using the following general format:

 ```js
 // ./auth/index.js